 Finally, the remaining functions in the interface are the ones that expose the encryption oriented properties of terms.
 The decryption key function returns the key used to decrypt a term if it is an encryption, otherwise it returns an error indicator.
 The encryptions function returns the set of encryption terms carried by a term, each one paired with its encryption key.
+CPSA treats a hashed term as if it were an encryption in which the term that is hashed is the encryption key, so hashes with their content is also returned by this function.
 The penetrator derivable function from the section in the specification of the same name is in the interface.
 Given a derivable predicate that has been specialized with a given set of supported terms and a set of atoms to avoid, a target term, and a source term, the protectors function returns an error indicator if the target is carried by the source outside of an encryption, where the derivable predicate is used to determine if a decryption key can be used to expose the target.
 Otherwise, it returns a set of encryptions in the source that carry the target and have underivable decryption keys.
 If two encryptions protect the target, only the outside one is returned.
 The inside encryption is the one that is carried by the outside encryption.
 Pseudo code for the decryption key and the protectors functions is in the specification.